awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_iam.md

 # Custom IAM Policies for Amazon Kinesis Data Streams for Amazon DynamoDB<a name="kds_iam"></a>

-The first time that you enable Kinesis Data Streams for DynamoDB, DynamoDB automatically creates an AWS Identity and Access Management \(IAM\) service\-linked role for you\.
-This role, `AWSServiceRoleForDynamoDBKinesisDataStreamsReplication`, allows DynamoDB to manage the replication of item\-level changes to Kinesis Sata Streams on your behalf\.
+The first time that you enable Amazon Kinesis Data Streams for Amazon DynamoDB, DynamoDB automatically creates an AWS Identity and Access Management \(IAM\) service\-linked role for you\.
+This role, `AWSServiceRoleForDynamoDBKinesisDataStreamsReplication`, allows DynamoDB to manage the replication of item\-level changes to Kinesis Data Streams on your behalf\.
 Don't delete this service\-linked role\.

 For more information about service\-linked roles, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-The following examples show how to use IAM policies to grant permissions for Kinesis Data Streams for DynamoDB\.
+The following examples show how to use IAM policies to grant permissions for Amazon Kinesis Data Streams for Amazon DynamoDB\.
-+ To enable Kinesis Data Streams for DynamoDB, you must have `dynamodb:EnableKinesisStreamingDestination` permission on the table\.
++ To enable Amazon Kinesis Data Streams for Amazon DynamoDB, you must have `dynamodb:EnableKinesisStreamingDestination` permission on the table\.
-+ To disable Kinesis Data Streams for DynamoDB, you must have `dynamodb:DisableKinesisStreamingDestination` permission on the table\.
++ To disable Amazon Kinesis Data Streams for Amazon DynamoDB, you must have `dynamodb:DisableKinesisStreamingDestination` permission on the table\.
-+ To describe Kinesis Data Streams for DynamoDB for a given DynamoDB table, you must have `dynamodb:DescribeKinesisStreamingDestination` permission on the table\.
++ To describe Amazon Kinesis Data Streams for Amazon DynamoDB for a given DynamoDB table, you must have `dynamodb:DescribeKinesisStreamingDestination` permission on the table\.

-## Example: Enable Kinesis Data Streams for DynamoDB<a name="access-policy-kds-example1"></a>
+## Example: Enable Amazon Kinesis Data Streams for Amazon DynamoDB<a name="access-policy-kds-example1"></a>

-The following IAM policy grants permissions to enable Kinesis Data Streams for DynamoDB for the `Music` table and does not grant permissions to disable or describe Kinesis Data Streams for DynamoDB for the `Music` table\.
+The following IAM policy grants permissions to enable Amazon Kinesis Data Streams for Amazon DynamoDB for the `Music` table and does not grant permissions to disable or describe Kinesis Data Streams for DynamoDB for the `Music` table\.

 ```
 {